 Few wild creatures have the reputation for barnyard mayhem that the tiny weasel does.
 A member of the mustelid family, it shares the same bloodlust as its cousins the mink and wolverine.
 Tipping the scales at just a few ounces and barely a foot long, this tiny hunter is well-equipped for relentless pursuit of a meal.
-Slim and slinky, it is astounding the cracks they can crawl through to get at a rabbit hutch.
+Slim and slinky, it is astounding the cracks they can crawl through to get into a rabbit hutch.
 Poultry fencing is no barrier either, and they can find a way into any building.

-It’s easy to demonize the weasel’s poultry attacks but you must understand that in nature such behavior is a reaction to encountering a major food source.
+It’s easy to demonize the weasel’s poultry attacks, but you must understand that in nature such behavior is a reaction to encountering a major food source.
 So it’s really just nature at work, unless it’s your turkeys, rabbits or Rhode Islands getting picked off.
-Then its war!
+Then it’s war!

 This is intended as a killing device, and if you are squeamish about administering a lethal end to things I respect your choice.
-Some folks will try using deterrents but often this is unsuccessful.
+Some folks will try using deterrents, but often this is unsuccessful.
 Even if driven off, the killer will search out a neighbor’s livestock.

-Dimensions & Design
+Weasel Trap Dimensions & Design

 Scrap lumber is fine, so don’t fret over mismatched pieces.
 Even plywood will suffice.
 Once you gather up a few old boards, lay the spring rat trap on a board and mark the width about an inch wider.
 Then outline a section 15 inches long (you need to have a box that fits the trap closely so the weasel is forced over the trap with no way around).
-Cut out two 15-inch long boards for the top and bottom.
+Cut out two 15-inch-long boards for the top and bottom.

 Outline your dimensions and cut out two more 15-inch pieces.
 Next work on the ends; tack the bottom and two sides together with whatever old nails you have.
 Set the three-sided piece up on the bench and lay the top on.
-Use another scrap piece of board to outline the ends so they’re closed tight.
+Use another scrap board to outline the ends so they’re closed tight.
 Make sure to not give the weasel any access except where you want him to go.
 Cut out two pieces — one for each end.
 Tack one in place and make the other your “door.”
 Grab a power drill and a hole saw attachment and drill a 2-inch round hole slightly below center (a large wood bit will also work).